-Tonight – March 10, 2017 – as darkness falls around the world, the star Regulus, brightest light in the constellation Leo the Lion, appears near the moon.
+Tonight – March 10, 2017 – as darkness falls around the world, the star Regulus, sometimes called the Heart of the Lion in the constellation Leo, appears near the moon.
 Although Regulus rates as a 1st-magnitude star (that is, one of the brightest stars in the sky), you might have difficulty spotting it in the glare of the waxing gibbous moon tonight.

 Regulus is considered to be the most important of the four Royal Stars of ancient Persia.

 Four to five thousand years ago, the Royal Stars defined the approximate positions of equinoxes and solstices in the sky.
 Regulus reigned as the summer solstice star, Antares as the autumn equinox star, Fomalhaut as the winter solstice star, and Aldebaran as the spring equinox star.
 Regulus is often portrayed as the most significant Royal Star, possibly because it symbolized the height and glory of the summer solstice sun.
 Although the Royal Stars as seasonal signposts change over the long coarse of time, they still mark the four quadrants of the heavens.